letonchanh/dynamite/artifact/README.md

 ## Reproducing the Results

 To reproduce the results in Figures 6, 7, 8, 9, and 10, in the folder `benchmarks`, run `make BENCH_NAME` where `BENCH_NAME` is the name of the corresponding benchmark to a figure, `integrated` for Figure 10.
 The default timeout is **300s** for each benchmark program.
-After a run, a result table in HTML (`BENCH_NAME.out-XXXXXXX.html`) will be automatically generated in the folder `benchmarks`, which can be viewed from the command line using `lynx`.
+After a run, a result table in HTML (`BENCH_NAME.out-XXXXXXX.html`) will be automatically generated in the folder `benchmarks`, which can be viewed from the Docker container's command line using `lynx`.
+You can also copy the file to your host machine (from the host's command line, run `docker cp container_id:/tools/dynamite/benchmarks/BENCH_NAME.out-XXXXXXX.html .`) and open it in your favorite browser.
 The following experimental results (in the folder `exp`) were collected from runs on a Docker image.

 The details are as follows: